Zuckerberg’s cash fuels GOP suspicion and new election rules

 “If Charles Koch was doing this, well, for many of these people the shoe would be on the other foot,” said Hayden Dublois, a researcher at the Foundation for Government Accountability, referring to the conservative billionaire.

 In some states, including Georgia and Texas, the new laws require all donations to local election offices to be distributed by the secretary of state.
-In Arizona, Kansas, Iowa and elsewhere, they are banned altogether.
+In states such as Arizona, Kansas and Iowa, they are banned altogether.

 Anderson, the Republican CTCL board member, said that will do real damage.